bete241011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 20. a script that removes all letters c and C from input.
 # 21. a script that reverse its input.
 # 22. a script that displays all users and their home directories, sorted by users based on the /etc/passwd file.
+# 23. a command that finds all empty files and directories in the current directory and all sub-directories.